As a copywriter and editor, I frequently encounter English spellings that differ from what I’m accustomed to.

 Yes and not really.

+For me, it matters when I’m writing or editing a press release or blog because I aim to align with the preferred spelling style of the company’s region.
 So, for my American clients I will revert to color, and my European clients that prefer the British style, I’ll go with organise.

 It’s more of a preference.
 Like for me, colour is much more colourful with that ‘u’.